Victory Chimes (schooner)

-The three-masted schooner Victory Chimes, also known as Edwin and Maud or Domino Effect, is a US National Historic Landmark.
-She is the last surviving Chesapeake Ram schooner.
-The boat on the Maine State Quarter is meant to resemble the Victory Chimes.
+The three-masted schooner Victory Chimes, previously known as Edwin and Maud and Domino Effect, was the last surviving Chesapeake Ram schooner and a National Historic Landmark in the United States.
+The schooner on the 2003 Maine State Quarter is meant to resemble Victory Chimes.

 Construction

-Victory Chimes was built at Bethel, Delaware in 1900 by George K. Phillips Co.
-She was named Edwin and Maud after the children of her first Captain, Robert E. Riggen.
+Victory Chimes was built at Bethel, Delaware, in 1900 by the George K. Phillips Company.
+She was named Edwin and Maude after the children of her first captain, Robert E. Riggin.
+According to her 1997 National Historic Landmark nomination:

 The traditional "ram" rig was a standing jib, flying jib, staysail (also called a forestaysail), foresail, mainsail and spanker (or mizzen), which Victory Chimes carries today.
 The heads of the fore, main and mizzen sails are supported by gaffs and the feet are laced to booms ...
 The standing rigging is steel wire.
 Standing rigging was minimal on rams, to enable deck cargo to be stowed on uncluttered decks.

-She was designed to carry general cargo in the Chesapeake Bay.
-She was built with a centerboard, and a shallow draft for work in the Bay.
-Her centerboard, replaced in 1965, "draws 7 feet 6 inches with the centerboard up and 18 feet with the centerboard down."
+Edwin and Maude was designed to carry general cargo in the Chesapeake Bay.
+She was built with a centerboard, and a shallow draft for work in the bay.
+According to her 1997 National Historic Landmark nomination, her centerboard, replaced in 1965, "draws 7 feet 6 inches [2.3 meters] with the centerboard up and 18 feet [5.5 meters] with the centerboard down."